Ukratic/Siganto/README.md

 Packaging with Nuitka instead might lighten the size of the package and improve performance as well, but its ease of use is dependant upon OS, C compiler, python version... so I wouldn't recommend it unless you know what you are getting into.<br>

 The requirements.txt contains the earliest tested versions ; the .exe provided here was packaged with python 3.13 and the latest stable versions of numpy, scipy and matplotlib so there should be no need to change you python environment if it is >3.8.<br>
-The scipy dependency is responsible for roughly half the size of the app, so I'll remove that at some point by coding some of those functions myself.
-Matplotlib & Numpy will stay though.
+The Scipy dependency is responsible for roughly half the size of the packaged app, so I might make the effort to remove that at some point by coding some of those functions myself... but this is a not unsignificant effort that I am not sure would be worth it since Scipy should be considered a safe standard almost everywhere.
+Matplotlib & Numpy will most definitely stay.

 ### Examples :
 - Spectrogram of a FSK17 signal <br>